-Overall, the main objective of the YG and of the YEI was to increase the employability of NEETs by impacting employment and other related outcomes (Escudero and Lopez Mourelo, 2015) in worst-affected EU regions.
-YEI eligible regions, i.e. regions that met the conditions for receiving YEI funding, are identified as NUTs 2 regions where the youth unemployment rate for young persons aged 15 to 24 years was higher than 25 % in 2012 and, for member states where the youth unemployment rate has increased by more than 30 % in 2012, regions that had youth unemployment rates of more than 20 % in 2012.
+Overall, the main objective of the YEI was to increase the employability of NEETs by impacting employment and other related outcomes (Escudero and Lopez Mourelo, 2015) in worst-affected EU regions.
+YEI eligible regions are identified as NUTS 2 regions where the youth unemployment rate for young persons aged 15 to 24 years was higher than 25 % in 2012 and, for member states where the youth unemployment rate has increased by more than 30 % in 2012, regions that had youth unemployment rates of more than 20 % in 2012.
 Resources have been allocated by region, calculating the ratio between the unemployed young persons in every eligible region and the total number of unemployed young persons in all eligible regions.
-The allocation for each Member State is the sum of the allocations for its eligible regions (Regulation (EU) 1303/2013, Annex VIII).
-While the amount of allocated funding has been established using regional unemployment rates, funding is transferred to the Member States as a support for national implementation of the Youth Guarantee, and not directly to regional governments.
-Furthermore, Member States may decide to allocate an amount not exceeding 10% of the funds under the YEI to youth residing in regions with high youth unemployment levels that would however fall outside the eligible NUTs 2 regions.
+The allocation for each member state is the sum of the allocations for its eligible regions (Regulation (EU) 1303/2013, Annex VIII).
+While the amount of allocated funding has been established using regional unemployment rates, funding was transferred to the member states as a support for national implementation of the Youth Guarantee, and not directly to regional governments.
+Furthermore, member states may decide to allocate an amount not exceeding 10% of the funds under the YEI to youth residing in regions with high youth unemployment levels that would however fall outside the eligible NUTS 2 regions.
 This aspect implies that the funding that each region received depended not only on its record of youth unemployment but might also be, to some extent, the result of political negotiations (Fusaro and Scandurra, 2023) as well as of administrative capacities in spending resources (Tosun, 2014).

 2.3 Implementation and impact of the Youth Guarantee

 Operational national schemes were based upon the European Youth Guarantee policy framework and must meet certain criteria, but their design and implementation varied (Escudero and Lopez Mourelo, 2015).
-National YG schemes entail three kinds of measures: i) education and training for employment, including the provision of professional guidance and help for early school leavers from education and training (ELET) to return to education; ii) employment intermediation services, such as job-search assistance and personalized follow-up of career plans; and iii) ALMPs affecting labour demand, such as hiring subsidies, public work programmes (for example, in community services) and start-up incentives.
-While most eligible Member State presented national plans for the implementation plan for the YG, in some countries territorial implementation was part of the design of the YEI initiatives from the onset: for instance, France presented 12 regional Operational Programmes in addition to the national one, the Belgium plan includes 4 distinct sub-plans, established at Regional/Community level (Wallonia and Brussels).
-It is important to note that the funding from YEI should be directed towards actions that directly target NEETs, while the matching ESF funding would support systems and institutions, such as the Public Employment Service (PES), in accordance with the Council's Recommendation of 22 April 2013 on Establishing a Youth Guarantee.
+National YG schemes entail three kinds of measures: i) education and training for employment, including the provision of professional guidance for early school leavers from education and training (ELET) to return to education; ii) employment intermediation services; and iii) active labour market policies (ALMPs) such as hiring subsidies, public work programmes and start-up incentives.
+While most eligible member states presented national plans for the implementation plan for the YG, in some countries territorial implementation was part of the design of the YEI initiatives from the onset: for instance, France presented 12 regional Operational Programmes in addition to the national one, the Belgium plan includes 4 distinct sub-plans, established at Regional/Community level (Wallonia and Brussels).
+It is important to note that the funding from YEI should be directed towards actions that directly target NEETs, while the matching ESF funding would support systems and institutions, such as the Public Employment Services (PES), in accordance with the Council's Recommendation of 22 April 2013 on Establishing a Youth Guarantee.